Irish Americans in the American Civil War

 Irish-American Roman Catholics served on both sides of the American Civil War (1861–1865) as officers, volunteers and draftees.
 Immigration due to the Irish Great Famine (1845–1852) had provided many thousands of men as potential recruits although issues of race, religion, pacifism and personal allegiance created some resistance to service.
-A significant body of these veterans later used the military experience gained in the war to launch several conflicts with the goal of establishing an independent Irish Republic as members of the Irish Republican Brotherhood, the Fenian Brotherhood and Clan na Gael.
+A significant body of these veterans later used the military experience gained in the war to launch several conflicts (most notably the Fenian Rising in British Ireland and the Fenian Raids in Canada) with the goal of establishing an independent Irish Republic as members of the Irish Republican Brotherhood, the Fenian Brotherhood and Clan na Gael.

 Pre-1861 Irish immigration

 Irish immigration to the United States has taken place since colonial times (such as John Barry of the U.S. Navy, while Andrew Jackson was partially Scots-Irish).
 Six Declaration of Independence signers were of Irish and Ulster Scot descent, with one signee, Charles Carroll of Carrollton, being the only Catholic signer.
 However, various social conditions in Ireland (such as poverty and harsh landlords) along with the Great Irish Famine—caused many Catholic Irish to emigrate in the mid-19th century.

 An Irish immigrant, having suffered through an arduous overseas journey, would have been thrust into a difficult and unfamiliar situation, as many were poor and unused to American customs.

 Soon, however, the number of Irish-Americans in some cities grew so great that immigrant Patrick Murphy stated "New York is a grand handsome city.
 But you would hardly know you had left Ireland."
 American customs, once utterly foreign to the immigrants, became blended with traditional ones, forming a distinct Irish-American culture.